-Think about the property and unit elements you’d highlight on a tour, and how you can showcase those in photos for Instagram.
+Think about elements of the property and unit you’d highlight on a tour, and how you can showcase those on Instagram.

-Along with standout amenities or modern appliances, if your properties have unique architecture features — like archways, interesting angles or uncommon building materials — be sure to highlight them.
+Along with standout amenities or modern appliances, if your properties have unique architectural features — like archways, interesting angles or uncommon building materials — be sure to highlight them.